Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 May come off neurotic or overly expressive

 Sees the humanity first

-Judging and perceiving has to do with people's perceptions of time and cleanliness.
+Judging and perceiving have to do with people’s perceptions of time and cleanliness.

-Perceiving types don't care as much about time or cleanliness.
-They can be messy, spontaneous, and easy going... if not to the point of passive aggressive.
-They can procrastinate and then be baffled by their schedules.
-They are more likely to do things by the seats of their pants.
-They don't tend to put as much thought into their clothes -- expect mismatched clothing, unruly hair, or strange eclectic pieces like a giant owl necklace.
-They start and stop projects all the time.
-They have gusts of energy for what they want to do, but keeping it longterm can be difficult.
-They're generally a lot fun, but sometimes wishy-washy if they haven't got their P under control.
-They prefer things uninhibited.
-Common P traits are tattoos, messy desks, and fields of unfinished projects and ideas.
-Plenty gets completed, don't worry.
+Perceiving types don’t care as much about time or cleanliness.
+They can be messy, spontaneous, and easy-going… if not to the point of passive-aggressive.
+They can procrastinate and then be baffled by demanding deadlines.
+They are more likely to do things at the last minute.
+They don’t tend to put as much thought into their clothes — expect that they’ll wear mismatched clothing, have unruly hair, or don strange eclectic pieces like a giant owl necklace.

 Makes lots of projects